 She “made herself ready” (19:7).
 As said of the “great multitude”; they “have washed their robes and made them white in the blood of the Lamb” (7:9, 14).

-This concept, of the bride being “ready”, which means that God’s people have “overcome” their sinful desires through “Christ in you, the hope of glory” (Col. 1:27), is also found elsewhere in Revelation:
+This concept, of the bride being “ready”, which means that God’s people have “overcome” their sinful desires through, is also found elsewhere in Revelation:

 In 7:1-4 God is “holding back the four winds of the earth” “until we have sealed the (144000) bond-servants of our God on their foreheads” (compare 6:11).
 Stated differently, the end-time forces of destruction are held back until they are ready.

 When “one like a son of man” comes, “sitting on the cloud”, an angel cries out in a loud voice, “Put in your sickle and reap, for the hour to reap has come, because the harvest of the earth is ripe” (14:14-15).
-These are God’s elect (14:17-20).
+The harvest of the earth refers to God’s elect (14:17-20).

 “The ones who follow the Lamb wherever He goes” (14:4) are “those who are with Him” (17:14).
 They are “called and chosen and faithful” (17:14).